falonofthetower/usaprays/README.markdown

     bundle exec guard

 The first time you run the tests they will be quite slow as they are actually hitting the APIs.
-After that VCR kicks in and replays the http responses so it doen't need to hit the network - making it much faster.
+After that, VCR will kick in and replay the http responses so it doen't need to hit the network - making it much faster.

 Use Unicorn to run a local dev server